KZOSO/GaussJordan/README.md

 		The files have been compiled.

-As you can see it shows a list with all the compiled files, these will be taken to ebin directory and stored there.
+As you can see it shows a list with all the files wich will be compiled, these are going to be taken to ebin directory and stored there.

-If you need to make a change and re-compile again the files you need to use the function “clear” as is shown in the next paragraph:
+If you need to make a change and compile again the files you need to use the function “clear” as is shown in the next paragraph:

 	$ make clear